SanjayJDM/kafka-thru-http/README.md

 Download the code : _callback_consumer.js_ , _config.yml_ , _restserver.js_ and  _restserver_3001.js_

-> _callback_consumer.js_ : A consumer used for callback.
+> _callback_consumer.js_ : The Local consumer which is used for callback functionalities.

-Looking up for topics:
+Workflow:
+Upon receiving the messages, the code looks up for particular Topics to trigger webhook calls:

 > `consumer = new Consumer(client,`
 >         `[{ topic: 'Post', offset: 0},{ topic: 'Posts', offset: 0}],`